redwyvern/docker-jenkins-nodejs-slave/README.md

 Once a container from this image is running it is ready run as a Jenkins slave without further configuration.

-Included is a run.sh shell script that will start the container.

 Example YAML file:
 ```
 version: '3'